• Facebook

 Easy Bakewell Cookie Bars With a Jam Swirl

-Bakewell cookie bars are the gorgeous fusion of a Bakewell tart and a white chocolate chip cookie, in an easily munched bar form.
+Bakewell cookie bars are the gorgeous fusion of a Bakewell tart and a white chocolate chip cookie, in an easily munched bar form!
+They're a deliciously soft and gooey raspberry almond cookie bar - perfect for Summer picnics.

 Bakewell cookie bars